gui80em/PointCloudViewer/README.md

 - **Historical Sensor Analytics** with interactive Chart.js visualizations
 - **Immersive First-Person View** developed in Three.js for field exploration
 - **Efficient Data Handling** using Redis (for caching) and MongoDB (for storage)
-- **Kubernetes Deployment** for scalability, autoscaling, and load balancing

 ## 🏗️ System Architecture